 Best budget smartphone camera

 Sometimes, the best smartphone for you is not always the most expensive.
 The iPhone SE offers some great features for an affordable price.
 Originally, the 2016 iPhone SE was a budget 4-inch iPhone.
 However, it was discontinued.
-Apple later brought the iPhone SE back in April 2020 with a new 4.7-inch model.
+Apple later brought the iPhone SE back in April 2020 with a new 4.7-inch model and now has an updated version for 2022.
 The phone is still a great budget option, costing under $500.
 There is a single-lens 12-megapixel rear camera with an f/1.8 aperture.
 The iPhone SE can record 4K video at up to 60 frames per second with optical image stabilization.

 Design-wise, the iPhone SE is practically identical to the iPhone 8.
 The top bezel features the 7-megapixel front-facing camera and microphone.
-Also, inside the iPhone SE sports the same A13 Bionic chip as the iPhone 11, which Apple says is the fastest chip in a smartphone.
+Also, the iPhone SE sports the A15 Bionic chip.
 While it is not the most feature-heavy smartphone out there, it is an excellent option for those wanting to save money and still capture images with excellent quality.

 Special considerations for smartphone cameras